Dominating ideals and closed neighborhood ideals of graphs: Preliminaries

 When there is no confusion about the underlying graph, we will denote $N_G[v]$ simply by $N[v]$.
 A subset $S\subseteq V(G)$ is called {\em dominating set} of $G$ if $S \cap N[v] \neq \emptyset$, for all $v\in V(G)$.
 A dominating set is called minimal if it does not properly contain any other dominating set of $G$.
 A minimum dominating set of $G$ is a minimal dominating set with the smallest size.
 The {\em dominating number} of $G$, denoted by $\gamma(G)$ is the size of its minimum dominating set, that is,

 The dominating sets and domination numbers of graphs are well-studied topics in graph theory.
 We refer to \cite{HHS} for further information.

+Let $R=K[x_1, \ldots, x_n]$ be a polynomial ring over a field $K$.
+An ideal $I\subset R$ is called a monomial ideal if it admits a generating set consisting of monomials.
+Furthermore, $I$ is said to be square-free monomial ideal if it is generated by square-free monomials.
+Throughout the following text, the unique minimal generating set of a monomial ideal $I$ will be denoted by $\mathcal{G}(I)$.
+The {\em support} of a monomial $u$, denoted by $\mathrm{supp}(u)$, is the set of variables that divide $u$.
+Moreover, for a monomial ideal $I$, we set $\mathrm{supp}(I)=\bigcup_{u \in \mathcal{G}(I)}\mathrm{supp}(u)$.

-Let $G$ be a simple graph with $V(G)=\{1,2,\ldots, n\}$, and $R=K[x_1, \ldots, x_n]$ be a polynomial ring over a field $K$.
+Let $G$ be a simple graph with $V(G)=\{1,2,\ldots, n\}$.
 Square-free monomial ideals of $R$ can be associated with graphs in many different ways.
 We recall some commonly known definitions in this context.
 The {\em edge ideal} of $G$, denoted by $I(G)$, is

 The {\em cover ideal} of $G$, denoted by $J(G)$, is

 Let $t$ be a fixed positive integer.
 The $t$-path ideal of $G$, denoted by $I_t(G)$, is defined as

 The notion of path ideals is a generalization of edge ideals.
 Indeed, we have $I(G) =I_2(G)$.